mitchell-lang/docs/basic/sort.md

+---
+parent: Mitchell Libraries
+---
-# Sorting for Lists and Arrays
+# Sorting Lists and Arrays

 Sorting functions(quicksort for lists and arrays).